US STOCKS-Industrials lead sharp jump on Wall Street

 By Yasmeen Abutaleb

-NEW YORK, Oct 23 (Reuters) - U.S. stocks soared on Thursday, with major indexes up more than 1.5 percent in a broad rally, as strong results from industrial bellwethers reassured investors that corporations continue to fare well despite concerns about global economic growth.
+NEW YORK, Oct 23 (Reuters) - U.S. stocks surged on Thursday, with major indexes up more than 1 percent in a broad rally, as strong results from industrial bellwethers reassured investors that corporations continue to fare well despite concerns about global economic growth.

-The advance extended a recent bout of strength for equities.
+The advance continued a recent bout of strength for equities.
 The S&P 500 has posted a gain of 0.9 percent or more in four of the past five sessions, putting it less than 3 percent from its record close.
-After a four-week string of declines, the S&P is up 3.7 percent this week, on track for its biggest weekly advance since January 2013.
+After a four-week string of declines, the S&P is up 3.5 percent this week, on track for its biggest weekly advance since January 2013.

 “It’s good to see good numbers in any company, but if we’re looking at headwinds like currency and slowing global growth, seeing multinationals like Caterpillar and 3M post solid beats gives us confidence that economic growth is holding on and probably better than the market is currently expecting,” said Phil Orlando, chief equity market strategist at Federated Investors in New York.